Lefti97/Lefti97/README.md

-### Hi there 👋 i am Lefteris Vangelis, i study Informatics and Computer Engineering in University of West Attica.
+### Hi there 👋 i am Lefteris Vangelis, i am a graduate of the Department of Informatics and Computer Engineering at University of West Attica.
+I am interested in back end development and systems programming.
+SHoot me an email if interested in working with me.

 <!--
 **Lefti97/Lefti97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.